bb-io/MemoQ/README.md

 <!-- begin docs -->

-MemoQ offers flexible translation and localization management solutions tailored to enterprises, language service providers, and translators..
-This MemoQ application primarily centers around project and file management.
+memoQ offers flexible translation and localization management solutions tailored to enterprises, language service providers, and translators..
+This memoQ application primarily centers around project and file management.

 ## Connecting

-1. Navigate to apps and search for MemoQ .
-If you cannot find MemoQ then click _Add App_ in the top right corner, select MemoQ and add the app to your Blackbird environment.
+1. Navigate to apps and search for memoQ .
+If you cannot find memoQ then click _Add App_ in the top right corner, select memoQ and add the app to your Blackbird environment.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My client'.
-4. Copy API key you got from MemoQ and instance URL and paste it to the appropriate fields in the BlackBird
+4. Copy API key you got from memoQ and instance URL and paste it to the appropriate fields in the BlackBird
 5. Click _Connect_.
 6. Confirm that the connection has appeared and the status is _Connected_.